loveyacper/Qedis/README.en.md

  When memory is low, you can make Qedis to free memory by evict some key according to LRU.

 ## Master-slave Replication, transaction, RDB/AOF, slow log, publish-subscribe
- Qedis supports all of them :-)
+ Qedis supports them all :-)

 ## Command List
 #### show all supported commands list, about 137 commands